matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 ======================================

-Matlab, and :mod:`~matplotlib.pyplot`, have the concept of the current figure and the current axes.
+MATLAB, and :mod:`~matplotlib.pyplot`, have the concept of the current figure and the current axes.
 All plotting commands apply to the current axes.
 The function :func:`~matplotlib.pyplot.gca` returns the current axes (a :class:`matplotlib.axes.Axes` instance), and